M16Lukas/toTheMoon/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-tothemoon is a stock information site created by referring to yahoo finance and webull sites to improve spring MVC skills.
+tothemoon is a stock information clone website created by referring to yahoo finance and webull sites to improve spring MVC skills.

 ### Build With